 Moogerah Lakeside Bush Retreat

 More than just a campsite, Moogerah Lakeside Bush Retreat is a popular spot with social groups or big family get-togethers.
 The property also has a commercial standard kitchen, a hall and plenty of undercover areas too.
+Dogs welcome.

 Read More : Tamborine Mountain Glow Worm Caves

-Camp Moogerah is also set up for school or social club gatherings, but you can also hire the cabins and campsites as a family/couple.
+Camp Moogerah is set up for school or social club gatherings, but you can also hire the cabins and campsites as a family/couple.
 Like many of the campgrounds in the area, Camp Moogerah looks great with lots of grass and trees and views of the surrounding mountains.
 They have their own boat ramp if you are looking to get onto the Lake.

 Camp Moogerah is pet friendly and it has range of fun facilities including tennis and basketball courts.
 There is a games room, outdoor fireplace and BBQ facilities.
 Located just around the corner from Moogerah Dam and 20 minutes from Mount French National Park, Camp Moogerah is a good base to explore the region.

 Like Camp Moogerah, Camp Laurence is a privately run outdoor education site.
 You can’t book a campsite here, but camp Laurence is another option if you are organising a big family reunion or social club gathering.
 There is dorm style accommodation, the grounds and facilities are well maintained and you are right on the lake.